Decay and absorption for the Vlasov-Navier-Stokes system with gravity in a half-space: Exit geometric condition and absorption

-\end{proposition} \begin{proof} Let $t>T$.
-Observe that the regularity of $u$ allows us to manipulate the characteristic curves for the Vlasov equation in a classical sense on $[0,t]$.
+\end{propo} \begin{proof} We drop the dependency un $\U$.
+Let $t>T$.
+Observe that the regularity of $u$ allows us to manipulate the characteristic curves for the Vlasov equation in a classic sense on $[0,t]$.
 From the representation formula \eqref{formule-rep}, we have

-where $f^{\sharp}(t,x,v)$ denotes the expression in the r.h.s of \eqref{formuleRep:split3}.
+where $\widetilde{f}(t,x,v)$ denotes the expression in the right-hand side of \eqref{formuleRep:split3}.
 We thus have to prove that the first term of the previous equality vanishes.
-Using the change of variable $(x,v) \mapsto (\X(0;t,x,v),\V(0;t,x,v))$ together with the fact that
+Using the change of variable $(x,v) \mapsto (\X(0;t,x,v),\V(0;t,x,v))$ (see Proposition \ref{Propo:diffeoZ}) together with the fact that